MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

   - `[NotificationChannelUrl <String>]`: Optional field to specify the URL of the channel to post the assignment publish notification.
 If not specified or null, defaults to the General channel.
 This field only applies to assignments where the assignTo value is educationAssignmentClassRecipient.
 Updating the notificationChannelUrl is not allowed after the assignment has been published.
   - `[Resources <IMicrosoftGraphEducationAssignmentResource[]>]`: Learning objects that are associated with this assignment.
 Only teachers can modify this list.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[DistributeForStudentWork <Boolean?>]`: Indicates whether this resource should be copied to each student submission for modification and submission.
+Required
     - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet